-Sports Law Presentation with Joe Barroso Tuesday, March 22 Noon - 12:45 pm Via Zoom scout for the Phillies.
+Sports Law Presentation with Joe Barroso Tuesday, March 22 Noon - 12:45 pm Via Zoom

+Please join the Sports Law Society as they welcome Joe Barroso.
+Joe is an Alumni from the University of Toledo Law school who has made a career in the sports industry.
+He has been a minor league baseball agent and is currently a scout for the Phillies.
 Joe is planning on talking about law in the sports world and also about how his opportunities from law school, such as the Tulane International baseball arbitration competition, shaped his future in sports.
 He is also willing to answer questions on how other students can start down the sports track as well.
-Join Zoom Meeting https://us02web.zoom.us/j/84882596534?pwd=L3ZwQlV4KzBmMmtlZmE2Z1RWMEh0dz 09 Meeting ID: 848 8259 6534 Passcode: 5KZ0Dm
+Join Zoom Meeting https://us02web.zoom.us/j/84882596534?pwd=L3ZwQIV4KzBmMmtlZmE2Z1RW MEh0dz09 Meeting ID: 848 8259 6534 Passcode: 5KZ0Dm